 Application period will open in October.
 The PhotoPhilanthropy Activist Awards identify outstanding work done by photographers in collaboration with nonprofit organizations worldwide.

 Applications from 1 October to 1 December.
 This is a significant grant given annually for a working photographer to undertake a paid assignment with an NGO of their choice.

-Application period will open in February.
+Applications from 20 February to 1 April.
 Crusade for Art aims to educate, inspire, and support artists to create unique, approachable programs that bring new audiences to art and allow them to engage with art in a meaningful way.
 By inspiring, mentoring, teaching, and funding, Crusade for Art will empower artists to focus on creating demand for art and thereby encourage systemic changes to create a new crop of art lovers, patrons, and collectors.

-Application period will open in March.
+Applications from March until 25 August.
 One grant of $5,000 will be awarded to a professional photographer beginning a new project idea, or for a work in progress of a specific series.

-Application period to be announced.
+Applications from 5 May until 26 May.
 Women photojournalists worldwide are welcome to enter the competition, for which there is no age limit.
 The 8,000-euro award enables the winners to finance their projects and have their work exhibited at the festival in Perpignan and later in Paris at the Cosmos Galery.

 Applications accepted throughout the year.
 Each year Light Work invites 12-15 artists to participate in its residency program, including one artist co-sponsored by Autograph ABP and one artist in conjunction with the Urban Video Project (UVP).
 Artists selected for the residency program are invited to live in Syracuse for one month.